michaelschiltz/Japanese_History_1/README.md

 * when using illustrations and or citations, provide the necessary references.
 * it is better to be exhaustive rather than being too concise

-**!!The schedule of the presentations will be decided in one of the first sessions; students are required to meet with the professor one week before doing the presentation, and will receive feedback.**
+**!!The schedule of the presentations will be decided in one of the first sessions; students are free to meet with the professor one week before doing the presentation, and will receive feedback.**